 Listen to the report.
 A free serialized narrative podcast is online at LawfareBlog.com:

 Introducing “The Report”: A Podcast Series from Lawfare

 How to Read the Mueller Report: A Primer for the Rest of Us

 Thank you for your interest in this non-political how-to series.

 Part 1: Why I read the Mueller Report and why everyone should.

-What You Can Skim or Skip (goes live week of 7/21)
+Part 3: What You Can Skim or Skip in the Mueller Report.

-I plan to post this 3- or 4-part series by the time former Special Counsel Robert Mueller testifies in an open session of congress scheduled for July 17, recently postponed one week to July 24.
+I plan to post this 4-part series around the time former Special Counsel Robert Mueller testifies in an open session of congress on Wednesday, July 24, 2019.

 I offer no conclusions, political or otherwise.
 That’s my point.
 Read the report and form your own.
-I simply offer encouragement and hope to make the reading easier—for the rest of us—based on my experience.
+I simply offer encouragement and based on my experience, I hope to make the reading easier—for the rest of us.

 # # #